-(h)Designation of heavy use thoroughfares.
-The department shall, no later than June 30 2010, designate heavy use thoroughfares in every borough.
+(h) Designation of heavy use thoroughfares.
+The department shall, no later than June 30 2011, designate heavy use thoroughfares in every borough.

-(i).Placement of air monitors.
-The department shall install street level air monitors at a minimum at two major intersections on every designated heavy use thoroughfare and at every recreational area, by December 30,,2010.
-Commencing on December 30, 2011 and every December 30 thereafter, the department shall issue a report containing the results of the air quality monitoring of designated heavy use thoroughfares.

-i.
-Where the results of the air quality monitoring on and adjoining heavy use thoroughfares indicate that levels of any regulated air contaminant constitute a violation of an existing standard for any regulated air contaminant or contribute to an actual or potential danger to public health or the environment or present a health risk to at-risk populations such as children under the age of sixteen or the elderly as defined by federal law, based upon the most recent research available, the department of environmental protection along with the departments of transportation and of education shall collaboratively identify and require the implementation of corrective mitigation measures that significantly reduce or eliminate short-term and long term exposure risks.
+(i) Placement of air monitors.
+The department shall install street level air monitors at a minimum at two major intersections on every designated heavy use thoroughfare and at every recreational area by December 30, 2011.
+Commencing on December 30, 2012 and every December 30 thereafter, the department shall issue a report to the mayor and to the speaker of the council containing the results of the air quality monitoring of designated heavy use thoroughfares.
+Such report shall also be posted on the department's website annually. i.
+Where the results of the air quality monitoring on and adjoining heavy use thoroughfares indicate that levels of any regulated air contaminant constitute a violation of an existing standard for that regulated air contaminant or contribute to an actual or potential danger to public health or the environment or present a health risk to at-risk populations based upon the most recent research available, the department of environmental protection along with the departments of transportation and education shall collaboratively identify and require the implementation of corrective mitigation measures that significantly reduce or eliminate short-term and long term exposure risks.